Representations of Solvable Subgroups of PSL(3,C): Introduction

-In this paper we continue the study of discrete solvable subgroups of $\PSL$.
-In the first part \cite{solv_dynamics}, we studied the dynamics of such groups and proved that solvable groups are virtually triangular and that non-commutative solvable groups can be decomposed in four layers, via the semi-direct product of four types of elements.
+Another alternative to characterize elementary complex Kleinian groups is solvability.
+This approach was first explored in \cite{toledo2021dynamics}, and it is continued in this paper.
+In the first part \cite{toledo2021dynamics}, we studied the dynamics of solvable subgroups of $\PSL$.
+We proved that solvable groups are virtually triangularizable and, up to a finite-index subgroup, can be decomposed in four layers, via the semidirect product of four types of elements.
 We also showed that solvable groups act properly and discontinuously on the complement of, either, a line, two lines, a line and a point outside of the line or a pencil of lines passing through a point.

-These results complete the study of elementary subgroups of $\PSL$.
-In this second part, we provide a full description of the representation of such groups.
+In this second part, we provide a full description of the representations of solvable subgroups of $\PSL$, up to a finite index subgroup.
+We build upon the work done in \cite{barrera2022}, in this paper the authors prove that, up to conjugation, there are five families of purely parabolic discrete groups in $\PSL$ (see Theorem \ref{thm_descripcion_parte_parabolica}).
+These purely parabolic groups play the role of the two innermost layers of discrete upper triangular subgroups of $U_+$ (see Theorem \ref{thm_descomposicion_caso_noconmutativo}), they form a \emph{parabolic core} for the group.
+In this paper, we describe the loxodromic elements which can be combined with every possible \emph{parabolic core} in order to generate upper triangular discrete groups.
+As we will evidence, the more parameters the parabolic part of a group has, the fewer loxodromic elements can be added to the group while preserving its discreteness.

+We show that up to conjugation, there are 16 types of upper triangular complex Kleinian groups in $\PSL$ containing loxodromic elements.
+These results are a further step towards the completion of the study of elementary discrete subgroups of $\PSL$.

+Before stating the main theorem of this paper, it is necessary to introduce some notation.
+We denote by $\text{PSL}\left(3,\mathbb{C}\right)$ the group of biholomorphic automorphisms of the complex projective plane $\mathbb{CP}^2$.
+We denote by $U_+\subset\PSL$ the upper triangular subgroups of $\PSL$.
+We list the following families of purely parabolic discrete subgroups of $\PSL$,